-In addition, the lease may require the family to obtain prior written approval from the owner when there are changes in family composition other than birth, adoption, or court-awarded custody for a larger bedroom size.
-Requests based on health related reasons must be verified by a medical professional.
+In addition, the lease may require the family to obtain prior written approval from the owner when there are changes in family composition other than birth, adoption, or court-awarded custody

 Exception to Subsidy Standards: The Authority will grant an exception upon request as a reasonable accommodation for persons with disabilities.
 Circumstances may dictate a larger size than the subsidy standards permit when persons cannot share a bedroom because of a need, such as a verified medical or health reason.